thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 Create a Customer User:
 1. In the **Customers** list, click **Manage customer users** for the newly created customer.
-2. Click **Add user** in the top-right corner.
+2. Click **&#43; Add user** in the top-right corner.
 3. Enter the user&#39;s email address.
    Optionally, specify the first name, last name, phone number, preferred UI language, and unit system.
 4. Click **Add**.
 5. **Copy the activation link** and store it in a secure place—you will use it later to sign in to ThingsBoard.
 6. Click **OK** to finish.

-A customer user account is created and ready for activation.
+A customer user account has been created and is ready for activation.

 <hr>